-17. Internal-Degree Candidacy
+19. Internal-Degree Candidacy

-A faculty member above the rank of Instructor is not permitted to take a doctoral degree program in her or his own College or School at the University of Dayton.
+A faculty member above the rank of Instructor is not permitted to take a doctoral degree program in their own College or School at the University of Dayton.
 Exceptions to this policy must be approved by the Associate Provost for Faculty and Administrative Affairs.

-18. Policy on Faculty Employment Outside of the University
+20. Policy on Faculty Employment Outside of the University